cloudant-labs/location-tracker-nodejs/tutorial/tutorial.md

 ### One-Click Deployment

 The fastest way to deploy the Location Tracker app to Bluemix is to click the **Deploy to Bluemix** button.
 Then skip ahead to learn how [edit online or locally](#Code-Online-with-Bluemix-and-GitHub).
+Note: you will need to sign up for a Bluemix Devops Services account at https://hub.jazz.net/

 [![Deploy to Bluemix](https://bluemix.net/deploy/button_x2.png)](https://bluemix.net/deploy?repository=https://github.com/cloudant-labs/location-tracker-nodejs)